gutoccs/gutoccs/README.md

 ## Hi, I am Gustavo Escobar Cobos :wave:

-I'm a Freelance Full-Stack Dev who loves to learn about new things.
+I'm a Freelance Developer who loves to learn about new things.
 I'm in Caracas, Venezuela.

 ### Bio